National Republican Senatorial Committee et al v. Federal Election Commission et al (22-639 / 24-3051 / 24-621)

 Background

-Under the Act, a national party committee and state party committee may make expenditures in connection with the general election campaigns of federal candidates that are coordinated with those candidates.
-These coordinated party expenditures do not count against the contribution limits but are subject to a separate set of limits.
+The Act provides that national party committees and state party committees may make special expenditures in connection with the general election campaigns of federal candidates.
+These coordinated party expenditures do not count against the contribution limits but are subject to a different set of limits under the Act.
 These inflation-adjusted limits are based on the office sought and the relevant voting-age population.

 Analysis